-If you wish to add a 'national' appeal, then domains such as .wales, .scot or .irish are ideal.
+If you wish to add 'national' appeal, then domains such as .wales, .scot or .irish are very useful.
 It's also the case that many names that are taken in the .uk or .com form, may still be available to register with these newer, country level extensions.

 Rather than being stored on a single computer, in one data centre (where a local power cut could easily take your site offline), ipinx recommend 'cloud hosting'. . . where multiple copies of your website exist simultaneously on numerous servers, spread around the globe.

 Cloud hosting improves the speed of access to your site and lowers the risk of down-time dramatically.

 There are many reliable options available, beginning at around £5 +VAT a month (including 24/7 monitoring & backup, multiple emails and spam filtering).

 Please bear in mind that a hosting package with increased bandwidth may be necessary to accommodate audio and video streaming, or sites with particularly high projected traffic. . . the costs of which will be determined by the resources required.